Local Historic Districts

 1983 – Holland Historic District successfully nominated to the National Register of Historic Places.

 1986 – City of Holland Historic District Ordinance established, Historic District Commission formed.

 Holland Historic District designated as first local historic district with approximately 186 properties (Ordinance 903).

 1987 – City of Holland becomes a Certified Local Government, a partnership with the State Historic Preservation Office (SHPO) for communities that make a commitment to historic preservation at the local level.

 1990 – Holland Historic District Addition, expanded to the east and south of previous boundaries, successfully nominated to the National Register of Historic Places.

 1990 – Holland Downtown Historic District successfully nominated to the National Register of Historic Places.

 1994 – Portion of Holland Historic District Addition added to local historic district ordinance, approximately 114 properties (Ordinance 1114).

-- Five landmark properties were added to the district in 1999 (Ordinance 1235, February 3, 1999), four of which were subsequently included in the Washington Boulevard Historic District.
+1999 – Five landmark properties identified and added to the district (Ordinance 1235).
+Four of which were subsequently included in the Washington Boulevard Historic District.

-- Keppel’s Village Historic District, six Veneklassen brick houses and one noncontributing property was adopted as a district in 2010.
-(Ordinance 1548, July 7, 2010).
+2010 – Keppel’s Village Historic District added to local historic district ordinance, six Veneklassen brick houses and one noncontributing property (Ordinance 1548).